Maurice Charles O'Connell

 Sir Maurice Charles Philip O'Connell KCH (1768 – 25 May 1848) was a commander of forces and lieutenant-governor of colonial New South Wales.

 Early life

 Maurice Charles O'Connell was born in Ireland in 1768.
 He had had a distinguished career in the army.
 His family the Tarmon branch of the O’Connell clan of Kerry, Munster were cousins to the Derrynane O’Connell family, such as Daniel O’Connell MP.

 New South Wales

 In 1809, he came with the newly appointed Governor of New South Wales Macquarie to Sydney in charge of the 73rd Regiment of Foot.
 There, in May 1810, O'Connell hastily married widow Mary Putland, the daughter of the deposed former governor William Bligh, shortly before Bligh's return to England.

-O'Connell also had a commission as Lieutenant-Governor, and so acted when Macquarie was absent in Tasmania in the latter part of 1812.
-O'Connell was then on good terms with Macquarie, who, in November of that year, strongly recommended that his salary should be considerably increased.